Mollie Moon: Later career

 Moon served on the national advisory council for Department of Health, Education, and Welfare's Food and Drug Committee from 1972 to 1976.
 Moon received recognition for her decades of service to the Guild in later life, receiving both the Equal Opportunity Award from the National Urban League and the President's Volunteer Action Award from President George H. W. Bush.
 She also founded the Henry Lee Moon Civil Rights Library, housed in the National Association for the Advancement of Colored People's headquarters in Baltimore, which is named after her husband.
 Moon was also known to have been active with the Catholic Interracial Council.

 Personal life and death

 In 1938, she married Henry Lee Moon, who became the public relations director of the National Association for the Advancement of Colored People.

 Moon died of a heart attack on June 22, 1990, at her home in Long Island City, Queens, New York.
-She was funeralized at the Church of Saint Ignatius Loyola in Manhattan.
+Her funeral was held at the Church of Saint Ignatius Loyola in Manhattan.